-An official Municipal Excellence Award entry application must be submitted for each project.
-The official application may be reproduced in an alternative format, as long as all questions on the form are answered.
-Please type or legibly print information requested on the award application.
+A Municipal Excellence Award entry application must be submitted for each project.
+The application may be reproduced in an alternative format, as long as all questions on the form are answered.
 The original application must be signed by the city's chief elected or administrative officer.
 If applications are submitted in more than one category, please submit a separately bound document for each category.

 When completing the award application, the summary of the project must be concise and limited to less than 200 words.
 The description of the project, which can be longer, should include the following information: why the project was needed, how it accomplished the goal, who benefited, level of cooperation in the city, time or money savings, time or money costs, improvement to quality of service or livability of the city, and future impact on the city.
 This information may appear on separate pages.

-Additional information artwork, brochures, photos, media clippings, DVDs, CDs, and other similar material may be submitted, but is not necessary.
-Please check DVDs and CDs submitted for quality of picture and, if applicable, sound.
+Additional information artwork, brochures, photos, media clippings, DVDs, CDs, flash drives, and other similar material may be submitted, but is not necessary.
+Please check DVDs, CDs, and flash drives submitted for quality of picture and, if applicable, sound.
 Label each electronic submission to indicate the format for preferred viewing.
 All material submitted with each entry becomes the property of the Texas Municipal League and will not be returned.

-Five copies of all materials (excluding DVDs and CDs) must be submitted.
+Five copies of all materials (excluding DVDs, CDs, and flash drives) must be submitted.

 Award Application Deadline